WheezyE/Winelink/docs/README.md

      bash install_winelink.sh
 ```
 ###### _If desired, you can tell the script to only install VARA by running `curl -O https://raw.githubusercontent.com/WheezyE/Winelink/main/install_winelink.sh && bash install_winelink.sh vara_only`_

+###### _I don't have much time to maintain Winelink these days.
+I've merged VARA HF into [pi-apps](https://github.com/botspot/pi-apps) as a backup option for users in case this script breaks in the future.
+If needed, simply run `wget -qO- https://raw.githubusercontent.com/Botspot/pi-apps/master/install | bash` then run pi-apps and follow the on-screen prompts to install VARA HF._

 ## Known issues
  - _RMS Express sometimes won't connect (over TCP) to ARDOP & VARA.
 Just close RMS Express and re-open it (this is a bug in wine)._